nico-i/photo-ops/services/motif-service/README.md

 # motif-service

-This service provides the motif i.e. the main subject of a given image via an http or gRPC calls the user is able to either upload or specify the local path of an image to be processed.
+This service provides a bounding box for the motif i.e. the main subject of a given image via an http or gRPC calls.

-Depending on the type of call the service can have the following outputs:

-- a PNG with the background of the input image removed and only the main subject (motif) of the image remaining
-- the X- and Y-coordinates of the corners of a bounding box encasing the motif
-- the input image with the motif highlighted by a bounding box
-- any combination of the above

 ## Dependencies